 Dr. Lynn Kiaer, Lure Coursing

-Canine Club Getaway's "Lure Master" Lynn Kiaer is a lifelong dog lover and owner, having owned (or been owned by) a German Shepherd, a Shetland Sheepdog, an Irish Setter, a Lakeland Terrier, German Shorthaired Pointers, a Cocker Spaniel, a field-bred English Setter, and assorted mostly Terrier mutts.
+Canine Camp Getaway's "Lure Master" Lynn Kiaer is a lifelong dog lover and owner, having owned (or been owned by) a German Shepherd, a Shetland Sheepdog, an Irish Setter, a Lakeland Terrier, German Shorthaired Pointers, a Cocker Spaniel, a field-bred English Setter, and assorted mostly Terrier mutts.

 Lure coursing is the field sport for sighthounds, and as Lynn and

 Charlie believe strongly that form follows function, they have been

 very active in the sport, with 10 dual champions (conformation and lure